jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1b.md

 If divided among the 64 last years of the 17th century, it will account for that small price enhancement.
 [780/64 = 12.2 pence, close to 12.33]
 However, these are not the only high prices caused by civil wars.

-143 2.
+{{< s v="143" >}} 2.
 The bounty on wheat exportation granted in 1688.

-The bounty was thought to have created more abundance by= encouraging tillage and decreasing wheat prices at home.
+The bounty was thought to have created more abundance by:
+- encouraging tillage and
+- decreasing wheat prices at home.

 Between 1688 and 1700, it produced no such effect.
 It only raised the price of wheat at home by encouraging the exportation of the surplus.
 It hindered the abundance of one year from compensating the scarcity of another.

 The scarcity in England from 1693 to 1699 was caused by the badness of the seasons which extended through Europe.
 The scarcity must have been enhanced by the bounty.

 In 1699, wheat exportation was banned for nine months.

-144 3.
+{{< s v="144" >}} 3.
 The great debasement of the silver coin by clipping and wearing.

 It did not cause any wheat scarcity.
 This evil began in the reign of Charles II and continually increased until 1695.